ebuchman/blog/content/posts/properties-of-money.md

 valuation.
-[^inspiration]: This characterization was inspired partially by Colin Drumm's [tweet](https://twitter.com/drumm_colin/status/1363988893075337218) and work, and by the [Collaborative Finance](https://twitter.com/buchmanster/status/1558642981518942209) team at Informal Systems.
+[^inspiration]: This characterization was inspired partially by Colin Drumm's [tweet](https://twitter.com/drumm_colin/status/1363988893075337218) and [work](https://twitter.com/drumm_colin/status/1468779685916012546), and by the [Collaborative Finance](https://twitter.com/buchmanster/status/1558642981518942209) team at [Informal Systems].
 [^universe]: Or having only the physical laws of the universe as counterparty!
+[^globalhistory]: For a phenomenal review of money's historical plurality, see Akinobu Kuroda's [*A Global History of Money*][global-history-money].
+For the story of how the properties of money ended up bundled together in what would become the Gold Standard and eventually our modern Dollar system, see Amato and Fantacci's [*The End of Finance*][end-of-finance]